Last Updated on 17 January 2026 by Cycloscope

 Bikepacking & bicycle touring trip in Poland.
 Climate, roads, where to sleep + the 8 best cycling routes.
 GreenVelo, EuroVelo, & more.
 Let’s go cycling in Poland!

-Poland may not seem to be amongst the most popular tourist destinations, but over the years it is surfing on an increasing hype.
-The country’s investments in tourism are attracting a different type of travelers, those looking for cycling holidays are getting more and more interested.
+Poland may not seem to be amongst the most popular tourist destinations, but over the years it has been riding an increasing wave of hype.
+The country’s investments in tourism are attracting a different type of traveler; those seeking cycling holidays are increasingly interested.

-Poland is a rather large country, with stunning well-preserved, and dynamic cities, many UNESCO World Heritage sites, and then the beauty of the Baltic Sea to the north and the Carpathians to the South.
+Poland is a rather large country, with stunning, well-preserved, and dynamic cities, many UNESCO World Heritage sites, and the beauty of the Baltic Sea to the north and the Carpathians to the South.

-Apart from the small mountainous part on the border with Slovakia, the Phodale region, Poland is mostly flat, ideal for a cycling trip at any level of preparation, and also for families.
+Apart from the small mountainous part on the border with Slovakia, the Phodale region in Poland is primarily flat, ideal for cycling at any level of preparation and for families.

 Planning a European Bike trip?
 Have a look at